pietervdvn/MapComplete/Docs/Layers/bike_shop.md

 The question is `Does this shop offer a bike pump for use by anyone?`

- -  *This shop offers a bike pump for anyone* corresponds with <a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dyes' target='_blank'>yes</a>
+ -  *This shop offers a bike pump for anyone* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dyes' target='_blank'>yes</a>
- -  *This shop doesn't offer a bike pump for anyone* corresponds with <a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dno' target='_blank'>no</a>
+ -  *This shop doesn't offer a bike pump for anyone* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dno' target='_blank'>no</a>
- -  *There is bicycle pump, it is shown as a separate point* corresponds with <a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dseparate' target='_blank'>separate</a>
+ -  *There is bicycle pump, it is shown as a separate point* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dseparate' target='_blank'>separate</a>